apexrl/AORPO/README.md

 # AORPO: Model-based Multi-agent Policy Optimization with Adaptive Opponent-wise Rollouts

-This is the implementation of the paper 'Model-based Multi-agent Policy Optimization with Adaptive Opponent-wise Rollouts'.
+This is the implementation of the paper [Model-based Multi-agent Policy Optimization with Adaptive Opponent-wise Rollouts](https://arxiv.org/abs/2105.03363).

-Note: We re-factor the code and the results are slightly different with those in the paper.
+**Note: We re-factor the code and the results are slightly different with those in the paper.**

 ## How to Install